 It’s not quite Hog Heaven, but it’s on its way.

 Any successful college football team relies heavily on recruiting.
 That is self-evident.
-But, when Sam Pittman took over an Arkansas team that had lost 19 consecutive SEC games before the 2020 season, and faced the difficulties of COVID-19, the quickest approach to improve the Razorbacks was to develop players, surround himself with excellent coaches, and build a trusting environment.
+But, when Sam Pittman took over an Arkansas team that had lost 19 consecutive SEC games before the 2022 season, and faced the difficulties of COVID-19, the quickest approach to improve the Razorbacks was to develop players, surround himself with excellent coaches, and build a trusting environment.
+Not to forget James Franklin from Penn State Football, who is entering his ninth season and has a record of 67-34, with three New Year Six bowl appearances and one Big Ten Championship.

 Pittman earns an A in all three categories, and Arkansas’ 40-21 thrashing of Texas on Saturday is probably the clearest proof yet that the program is as far forward as any in the country from where Pittman found it.
 The greatest news for Hogs supporters is that he’s an excellent recruiter, and the skill level will only improve in the coming years.
 On Sept.
 25, the Hogs should be 3-0 heading into their game against Texas A&M at AT&T Stadium.
 They haven’t begun a season 3-0 since 2016.
 Chris Low (c)